-Ref Торіс Feedback Received / Issues raised or previously noted by the Board Recommendations B7 AASB 138 Intangible assets A stakeholder noted that they have received external advice to account for rights to receive future maintenance services as intangible assets, such as in circumstances when there is an agreement exists between a private operator and the government which requires the operator bears the cost of maintaining the infrastructure or amenities to an acceptable standard for public use over a specified term.
-The stakeholder requested the AASB to incorporate stricter guidance in AASB 138 to prevent inappropriate and/or unintended intangible assets being recognised - especially with the increasing focus on right-of-use assets that will inevitably occur under the new AASB 16 Leases .
+From Agenda Paper 8.0 of the August 2016 meeting 1 Ref Topic Feedback Received / Issues raised or previously noted by the Board Staff recommendation (August 2016 AP 8.0) Staff recommendation (this agenda paper) on this topic until such time.
+B7 AASB 138 Intangible assets A stakeholder noted that they have received external advice to account for rights to receive future maintenance services as intangible assets, such as in circumstances when there is an agreement exists between a private operator and the government which requires the operator bears the cost of maintaining the infrastructure or amenities to an acceptable standard for public use over a specified term.
+The stakeholder requested the AASB to incorporate stricter guidance in AASB 138 to prevent inappropriate and/or unintended intangible assets being recognised - especially with the increasing focus on right-of-use assets that will inevitably occur under the new AASB 16 Leases.
 As noted in B1 above, Staff recommend a project plan be developed in relation to intangible assets.
 Staff recommend this issue be incorporated into that project plan.
+Add project on the accounting for intangible assets of public sector entities onto the Board's active agenda.
 B8 Materiality Some stakeholders expressed the view that the removal of AASB 1031 Materiality has not been helpful.
 There are also concerns that often there are different views on what constitutes 'material' between preparers and auditors.
 A stakeholder suggested that the AASB should clarify the application of the terms "material", "significant", "a minimum" and "major" in disclosure requirements, with these terms sometimes used within the same standards.
 It was suggested that the AASB may consider including definitions in the AASB Glossary of Defined Terms.
 At its October 2013 meeting the Board decided to proceed with the withdrawal of AASB 1031.
 This decision is consistent with the Board's view that the principle-based guidance on materiality in Australian Accounting Standards (that incorporate IFRSs) and the IASB Conceptual Framework is adequate.
 As such, staff recommend not to proceed with the issue.
-B9 Control of assets A stakeholder suggested a more comprehensive guidance on determining control over an asset to be included in the Conceptual Framework, particularly the Staff recommend to add this issue to the already existing NFP conceptual framework project.
+No further action relating to whether different views on what constitutes 'material' between preparers and auditors exist at this time; staff to monitor and consider whether further action is necessary only where resources become available.
+B9 Control of assets A stakeholder suggested a more comprehensive guidance on determining control over an asset to be Staff recommend to add this issue to the already existing Consider feedback as part of the Board's current project on the